unknownbrackets/maxcso/README.md

 maxcso always uses compression level 9.
 Decompression speed is about the same regardless of level, and disk access is faster with smaller files.

-It is possible to leave sectors or files in the iso uncompressed, which could improve speed. maxcso does not currently support this, however.
-Benchmarks will need to be made to validate that the increased disk access time is worth it.

 Using 7-zip's deflate and Zopfli improves compression ratios, but don't expect a lot.
 Usual results are between 0.5% to 1.0% smaller.